slwelsh/SIFTSorter/README.md

 # SIFT Turtle Carapace Sorter Instructions

-The program was compiled using PyInstaller.
+This project was started in 2021 by @knightowl247 via https://github.com/knightowl247/Sift-Sorter It is now being edited and added to here.
+There are executables compiled using PyInstaller available for download ...

 ## To Run: